Table of Contents

-> When evaluating a brain computed tomography scan of a patient suspected to have cerebral edema, one should focus on the appearance of the white matter.
-Brain computed tomography scans should be also ordered during the follow-up period to monitor the resolution of brain edema once treatment is initiated.
-Other features that suggests increased intracranial pressure include flattened gyri and narrowed sulci as well as compression of the ventricles.
+When evaluating the brain computed tomography scan of a patient suspected of having cerebral edema, one should focus on the appearance of the white matter.
+Other features that suggest increased intracranial pressure include flattened gyri and narrowed sulci as well as compression of the ventricles.
+Brain computed tomography scans should be ordered during the follow-up period to monitor the resolution of brain edema once treatment is initiated.

-Magnetic resonance imaging is superior to computed tomography scans of the brain in detecting brain abscess which can be the cause of cerebral edema in a septic patient with focal neurological deficits.
+Magnetic resonance imaging is superior to computed tomography scans in detecting brain abscess which can be the cause of cerebral edema in septic patients with focal neurological deficits.

-Intracranial pressure monitoring is indicated when cerebral edema is seen in the previous imaging studies.
-Despite this, the routine use of intracranial pressure monitoring remains controversial.
-Nowadays, intracranial pressure monitoring should be initiated only if the management plan is going to be affected by the results of the monitoring.
+Though intracranial pressure monitoring is indicated when cerebral edema is observed in the previous imaging studies, the routine use of intracranial pressure monitoring remains controversial.
+Currently, intracranial pressure monitoring should be initiated only if the management plan will be affected by the results of the monitoring.

-The electroencephalogram is not useful in the evaluation of cerebral edema; however, it might be helpful in a subgroup of patients with an epilepsy disorder as the cause of cerebral edema, i.e. status epilepticus.
+The electroencephalogram is not useful in evaluating cerebral edema; however, it may be helpful in a subgroup of patients with an epilepsy disorder as the cause of cerebral edema, i.e. status epilepticus.

 Medical Treatment of Cerebral Edema

-While our understanding of cerebral edema and its pathogenesis has expanded dramatically in the last decade, treatment options are still limited.
+While our understanding of cerebral edema and its pathogenesis have expanded dramatically in the last decade, treatment options are still limited.

 Osmotherapy for Cerebral Edema

-Osmotic therapy is the mainstay of treatment of cerebral edema.
+Osmotic therapy is the mainstay of treatment for cerebral edema.
 Osmotic therapy aims to decrease brain bulk and water content via osmodiuresis.

 Osmotic therapy helps to:

-Mannitol is the most common osmotic agent.
-Mannitol decreases the intracranial pressure dramatically by decreasing the overall water content of the brain, reducing blood volume by vasoconstriction, and reducing cerebrospinal fluid volume.
-Mannitol also decreases blood viscosity, improves cerebral perfusion, and might have a cyto-protective effect.
-The most commonly used dose of mannitol for cerebral edema is a bolus dose of 1 gram per kg followed by 50 grams every 2 to 3 hours.
+Mannitol is the most common osmotic agent used, which decreases the intracranial pressure dramatically by decreasing the overall water content of the brain, reducing blood volume by vasoconstriction, and reducing cerebrospinal fluid volume.
+Mannitol also decreases blood viscosity, improves cerebral perfusion, and may have a cytoprotective effect.
+The most commonly used dose of mannitol for cerebral edema is a bolus dose of 1 g/kg followed by 50 g every 2–3 hours.

-Glycerol can be administered in oral doses of 30 ml every 4 to 6 hours for its osmotic effects as an alternative to mannitol.
+Glycerol can also be administered in oral doses of 30 mL every 4–6 hours for its osmotic effects as an alternative to mannitol.

 Diuretic Therapy for Cerebral Edema

-Loop diuretics such as furosemide can be administered after the administration of mannitol as they were found to prolong the osmotic effects of mannitol.
+Loop diuretics such as furosemide can be administered after the administration of mannitol as they prolong the osmotic effects of mannitol.
 The typical dose of furosemide is 0.7 mg/kg.

 Corticosteroids for Cerebral Edema